All Episodes

 I have a theory, and I'm afraid that I might be right.

-I don't know if you're old enough to remember The High and Mighty with John Wayne?
+Do you remember an old movie, I don't know if you're old enough to remember The High and Mighty, with John Wayne?

 I don't think I saw that.

-He was flying across the Pacific Ocean.
+It was about John Wayne, and he was flying across the Pacific Ocean.

-He was an airline pilot, one of the old piston engine airplanes, right?
+He was an airline pilot, one of the old piston-engine airplanes, right?

 Now, they had something called the point of no return.

-And that simply meant that you had traversed enough of the Pacific Ocean, and a little red light would come on on a panel, and it would tell you that you now no longer have enough fuel to return from once you came.
+And that simply meant that you had traversed enough of the Pacific Ocean, and a little red light would come on on a panel, and it would tell you that you now no longer have enough fuel to return from whence you came.

 Because you have less than half of your fuel left.